ThreatConnect-Inc/threatconnect-bash/README.md

     - API_SECRET
     - API_HOST
     - DEFAULT_OWNER
-3. Execute `./threatconnect.sh` or `sh ./threatconnect.sh`.
+3. Execute `chmod 755 threatconnect.sh` and then `./threatconnect.sh`.
 If the script was executed successfully, all Organizations and Communities that the API credentials have access will be returned.

+NOTE:

+Using `sh threatconnect.com` does not work on OSX.